Nonlinear Sparse Bayesian Learning Methods with Application to Massive MIMO Channel Estimation with Hardware Impairments: Introduction

 In signal processing, a popular approach to analyze nonlinearities is to use the Bussgang decomposition \cite{bussgang1952}, which allows to express the output of a nonlinear function as a linearly scaled version of the input plus an uncorrelated distortion term.
 This statistical tool can be utilized to analyze communication systems under hardware impairments \cite{demir2020bussgang} and design distortion-aware extensions of common linear channel estimation and data detection methods (such as LMMSE) based on the first- and second-order statistics of the distortion term \cite{li2017channel,bjornson2018hardware,Din25}.
 However, these methods assume perfect covariance and cross-covariance information of the input and output.
 Moreover, approaches that directly model the nonlinear transformation itself can enable more accurate compensation under significant hardware impairments.
 This motivates the need for a unified framework for nonlinear estimation and analysis in wireless systems, as recently highlighted in \cite{chafii2023twelve}.

 In this work, we propose to model the hardware impairments using Gaussian processes (GPs), a data-driven tool that can be utilized to model nonlinear functions; we refer to \cite{williams2006gaussian} for a thorough introduction to GPs.
 In general, GPs can be used to learn nonlinear functions from paired input-output training data.
 Given the data, the GP can be evaluated at any input point not included in the training data using Bayes' formula.
 The properties of a GP (e.g., smoothness and scale of the nonlinearity) are governed by a covariance function, also referred to as kernel, which defines the similarity between two inputs, usually based on their mutual distance.
 Compared with parametric models, GPs are more flexible as they do not assume a fixed functional form but rather assign a prior distribution over functions.
 By incorporating prior assumptions on the function to be learned, GPs have been shown to perform well even with limited data \cite{snoek2012practical}.
-In contrast, deep learning methods typically require huge datasets due to the large number of parameters involved \cite{soltani2019deep,sun2017revisiting}.
+In contrast, methods based on deep learning typically lack interpretability and require large training datasets due to the substantial number of parameters involved \cite{soltani2019deep,sun2017revisiting,gao2023deep}.
+Nonetheless, they offer strong representational flexibility and can learn highly complex, data-driven nonlinear relationships once adequately trained, making them powerful tools when sufficient data is available.
 Alternatively, support vector machines can learn nonlinear relations by projecting the input data onto a high-dimensional space using kernels, and have been applied to channel estimation in \cite{sanchez2004svm,Ngu21}.
 However, with nonlinear kernels, the recovery of the channels becomes difficult since the estimate lies in the reproducing kernel Hilbert space and cannot be directly mapped back to the original channel space in closed form.
 GPs typically require tuning only few hyperparameters, some of which can be automatically selected using approaches such as maximum likelihood (ML).
 A well-known limitation of standard GPs is their cubic computational cost with respect to the number of training samples \cite{williams2006gaussian}.
 To address this, several techniques for reducing the computational complexity have been proposed, including low-rank matrix approximations \cite{williams2000using, ambikasaran2015fast}.
 A promising approach to enhance the scalability of GPs is using pseudo-inputs \cite{snelson2005sparse}, which summarize the training data with a smaller set of representative points, thereby reducing the computational complexity.